firbolg/LC_ORCID/episodes/02-understand-ORCID.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## ORCID's Place in Open Science Workflows
+## ORCID as Open Science

-When an ORCID profile is populated and shared publicly, it becomes a powerful mechanism for structural change in scholarly communication.
+When an ORCID record is populated and shared publicly, it becomes a powerful mechanism for structural change in scholarly communication.
 Benefits to scholars accumulate over the course of their careers, and what initially might look like one more account with the same information as their CV can actually free them from tedious, repetitive tasks.
 The more an ORCID is understood as a tool for making scholarly online presence robust and persistent, the more valuable it becomes to each scholar.
 Open science advances as the scholarly community collectively experiences these benefits.

 In this lesson we will look at the major benefits of maximizing an ORCID’s effectiveness, with the purpose of forming concepts to support advocacy and promotion within our institutional communities.